day8/re-frame/docs/dominoes-30k.md

 Because `h` is an event handler, it will be written to take two arguments:

-  1. a `coeffects` map which contains the current state of the world (including app state)
+  1. a `coeffects` map.
+This is data which describes the current state of "the world".
+In the simplest case, it is simply like this: `{:db a-value}` where `a-value` is the current application state held in `app-db`.
-  2. the `event` to handle
+  2. the `event` to handle. `[:delete-item 2486]` in this case.

-It is the job of `h` to compute how the world should be changed by the event, and it returns a map of `effects` which describe those changes.
+`h` will compute how the world should be changed by the event, and it returns a map of `effects` which describe these necessary changes.
 Effects as data.

 Here's a sketch (we are at 30,000 feet):
 ```clj